Got a bored teen? Productive teenage activities at home to not only keep your teen entertained, but to also keep them moving towards their future.

 - Alison’s free courses from leading experts

-2. Create Your First Budget
+2. Create their First Budget

 I’ve listed out some of the best teen budget worksheets here.
 The thing is, creating and sticking to a budget (and creating a budget that you can actually stick to) takes practice.